Georgelingzj/personal-page/README.md

 Final year undergraduate in the University of Nottingham UK, major in Computer Science with Artificial Intelligence

+I will be a research master student at [Imperial College London](https://www.imperial.ac.uk/) in 2022 Fall, major in MRes Artificial Intelligence and Machine Learning.

 Email: georgeling.0330 [at] gmail.com or scyzl4 [at] exmail.nottingham.ac.uk